Juanchivp12/Tune-Bridge/README.md

 # 🎵 Tune Bridge (WIP)

-**Tune Bridge** is a work-in-progress tool that lets you convert a spotify playlist into an apple music playlist and viceversa
+**Tune Bridge** is a work-in-progress tool that lets you convert a Spotify playlist into an Apple Music playlist — and vice versa.

 ---